daearconsulting/daearconsulting.github.io/about.md

 ---
-layout: single
+layout: splash
+permalink: /about/
-title: "About Us"
+title: "About"
 ---

 Daear Consulting, LLC is a **technical research and implementation lab** specializing in: